-- Rather than being located mid train as is currently the case with six car City Trains, the NGR guard cab is in the last car of the train (car 6).
-This puts guards +/- 70 m from customers waiting for boarding assistance at the mid platform assisted boarding point.
-Note: the CityTrain Network comprises over 150 stations and the assisted boarding point has been purposefully located mid platform at every station, creating a predictable, reliable point of interface between staff and customers. - Because the NGR's middle cars (MA and MB) are the accessible cars, as per the current City Train fleet, moving the assisted boarding point to the end of the platform nearer the guard is not feasible. - Guards in car 6 will rely on carriage mounted closed circuit video systems to survey the platform and particularly to view who is waiting for boarding assistance.
-Electronic equipment of this type is prone to failure, which would render customers waiting for assistance invisible to the guard.
-Further, at peak hours when crowding occurs, a customer in a wheelchair is unlikely to be visible when surrounded by standing patrons. - At 70 m distance, communication with customers, or with platform staff who may have assisted the customer to board, is all but impossible.
+- Rather than being located mid train as is currently the case with six car City Trains, the NGR guard cab is in the last car of the train (car 6), putting guards +/- 70 m from customers waiting for boarding assistance at the long established mid platform assisted boarding point.
+Note: the CityTrain Network comprises over 150 stations and the assisted boarding point has been purposefully located mid platform at every station, creating a predictable, reliable point of interface between staff and customers.
+This established mid platform assisted boarding point is one of the features of train travel that provides all commuters a sense of safety, predictability and confidence in train travel, but particularly so for those who need assistance to board and disembark. - Because the NGR's middle cars (MA and MB) are the accessible cars, as per the current City Train fleet, making moving the assisted boarding point to the end of the platform nearer the guard is not feasible, particularly as the two different trains will be in the fleet concurrently for a transition of many years. - Guards in car 6 will rely on carriage mounted closed circuit video systems to survey the platform and particularly to view who is waiting for boarding assistance.
+Electronic equipment of this type is prone to failure and damage, which would render customers waiting for assistance invisible to the guard.
+Further, at peak hours when crowding occurs, a customer in a wheelchair is unlikely to be visible when surrounded by standing patrons, those with invisible disabilities impossible to identify. - At 70 m distance, communication with customers, or with platform staff who may have assisted the customer to board, is all but impossible.
 Information on customer destination will not be conveyed to the guard.